akhodeir/OBAL_V2/README.md

 Whether you're a developer, hobbyist, or a drone enthusiast, OBAL_V2 is designed to help you easily set up and run your systems with minimal effort.
 Our goal is to provide you with the tools you need to succeed in your projects, whether it's automating flight controllers, working with IMUs, or streaming live video from your Pi Camera.

+### Why OBAL_V2?
+- **64-bit Architecture** 🏎️ - Faster and more efficient than previous versions.
+- **Automated Setup** ⚙️ - No manual kernel tweaking; everything is configured via script.
+- **Multi-Sensor Support** 📡 - Works with multiple IMUs, GPS modules, and ADCs.
+- **AI & Computer Vision Ready** 🤖 - With the powerful Raspberry Pi 4, the **Pi Camera Module 3** can be leveraged for AI-based applications such as object detection, autonomous navigation, and real-time video analysis.
+- **Affordable & Open-Source** 💡 - A high-performance alternative to expensive, proprietary flight controllers.

 Feel free to explore the various setup guides, troubleshooting tips, and features that OBAL_V2 offers.
 If you have any questions or suggestions, don't hesitate to reach out—we're here to help you make the most of your experience with OBAL_V2!

 Check out the [OBAL_V2 Wiki](https://github.com/akhodeir/OBAL_V2/wiki) for all the details.